qkaiser/collectd-graphite-docker/README.md

 Monitoring
 ========================

-This project purpose is to monitor network interfaces during penetration tests.
+This project purpose is to monitor network connectivity and availability of network services during penetration tests.

 The idea is to have a workspace for each pentest that will have his own container, configuration files and logged data.